Childhoods without violence

 NON-VIOLENT CHILDHOODS promotes the elimination of corporal punishment and other cruel or degrading punishments of children through the changing of the mind-set and public opinion at large.
 The initiative will share, discuss and systemize the experiences in the Baltic Sea Region countries in transforming traditional attitudes with a wide range of target groups such as families, children and communities; policy-makers, public officials and independent institutions; researchers; as well as with the media and faith-based organisations.

-The results and guidelines developed in the project will benefit all countries – and on a global level – which
+The results and guidelines developed in the project will benefit all countries – and on a global level – which have a ban on corporal punishment in all settings.

 We will develop a comprehensive plan for sustained governmental and multi-stakeholder action to move from the prohibition towards the elimination of corporal punishment of children.

-The outcomes will also lead to guidance and targeted national-level
+The outcomes will also lead to guidance and targeted national-level trainings for key groups and topics, such as good parenting programmes or successful awareness-raising campaigns.

 We plan to produce a webinar highlighting the project’s key messages and lessons learned; and to make the results accessible to a broader audience.